 Day 1: (Monday)

-On Monday morning after breakfast and some training in the marina pen we navigate up to Nara Inlet where we spend the first night at anchor.
+On Monday morning we start with breakfast and some training in the marina pen.
+After a boat briefing we navigate up to Nara Inlet where we spend the first night at anchor.

 Day 2: (Tuesday)

-Nara Inlet to Butterfly ay, including a lunch stop at Hayman Island anchorage
+Nara inlet to butterfly bay, including a lunch stop at Hayman Island anchorage

 Butterfly Bay to Border island, anchoring in Cateran Bay or nearby Dumbbell Island mooring